 Third-grader Braden is a real character.
 He loves to be the center of attention.
 Everyone just LOVES his jokes, witty comments, and immediate reactions.
 Or at least that's what he thinks.
 He comic genius, as he sees it, causes his friends to look at him in awe.

-But when he is corrected in class for ill-timed jokes, and an impulsive reaction during a game of dodge ball ends up with a classmate in tears, Braden's teachers and parents start working with him on how to control his impulses, teaching him four steps to follow before saying or acting on an urge, intrusive thought, or any idea that may land him in hot water.
+But when he is corrected in class for ill-timed jokes and an impulsive reaction during a game of dodge ball ends up with a classmate in tears, Braden's teachers and parents start working with him on how to control his impulses, teaching him four steps to follow before saying or acting on an urge, intrusive thought, or any idea that may land him in hot water.

 Published by Boys Town Press